-“My dad was almost out of the business at that point, and he was trying to start another business.
-My dad was real frantic at that point.
+“My dad was almost out of the business at that point and was trying to start another business.
+My dad was real frantic.
 I don’t know what it was.
 He was trying to start an oil company.

-“My dad was always full of big ideas, and the next ‘get rich’ scheme.
-I was lucky that I was on the road with the WWF (as the Widowmaker), and I wasn’t there for it because I’m sure if I was home when the cops came to my house, I’m sure they would’ve taken me in also.
+“My dad was always full of big ideas and the next ‘get rich’ scheme.
+I was lucky that I was on the road with the WWF (as the Widowmaker), and I wasn’t there for it because I’m sure if I had been home when the cops came to my house, I’m sure they would’ve taken me in also.

-“That was a blessing,” Barry continues, “but the secret service and FBI made my life difficult ten years after that.
+“That was a blessing,” Barry continues, “but the secret service and FBI made my life difficult ten years later.